A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Experiments

 \textbf{Baselines.} All baselines are implemented with the same architecture and training setups as our method.
-We evaluate our method against several base MARL algorithms referred to as \textbf{Base MARL} (self-organization paradigms): for MPE, these include DQN~\citep{mnih2015human}, VDN~\citep{sunehag2017value} and QMIX~\citep{rashid2020monotonic}; for Hanabi, we use IPPO~\citep{schulman2017proximal}, MAPPO~\citep{yu2022surprising} and PQN~\citep{gallici2024simplifying} (with PQN-IQL for IL and PQN-VDN for CTDE variants).
-An ablation study that removes the pre-policy module while retaining the intrinsic reward maximization examines the effectiveness of the targeted intervention paradigm without the confounding effect of the pre-policy module.
-This ablated variant is referred to as \textbf{Intrinsic Reward} that still satisfies the targeted interaction paradigm, with removing pre-decision variables $D_{pre}$ in Figures~\ref{fig:markov-simultaneous} and~\ref{fig:markov-sequential} and connecting the $Z^{t}$ interpreted as the intrinsic rewards to maximize directly to the decision variables $D$.
-To emphasize the strength of our targeted intervention paradigm, we also compare against the existing approaches implemented in the global intervention paradigm, modifying LIIR~\cite{du2019liir} or LAIES~\cite{liu2023lazy} as representative policy-based or value-based methods.
-This baseline is referred to as \textbf{Global Intervention}.
+We evaluate our method against several base MARL algorithms referred to as Base MARL (self-organization paradigms): for MPE, these include IQL~\citep{tan1993multi}, VDN~\citep{sunehag2017value} and QMIX~\citep{rashid2020monotonic}; for Hanabi, we use IPPO~\citep{schulman2017proximal}, MAPPO~\citep{yu2022surprising} and PQN~\citep{gallici2024simplifying} (with PQN-IQL for IL and PQN-VDN for CTDE variants).
+An ablation study that removes the pre-policy module while retaining the intrinsic reward maximization, referred to as Intrinsic Reward, examines the effectiveness of the pre-policy module.
+To emphasize the strength of our targeted intervention paradigm, we also compare PSI against the global intervention version of PSI, referred to as GPSI, which applies the pre-policy module to intervene on \textbf{all} agents.
+Finally, we include baselines of the global intervention paradigm that \textbf{only} focuses on primary task completion, such as the modified versions of LIIR~\cite{du2019liir} and LAIES~\cite{liu2023lazy}, as representative policy-based and value-based methods, respectively.